 The Corum Ti-Bridge was introduced this past March, in Basel.
-I did get a chance to see this exclusive timepiece, up-close.
-Definitely one of those stand out pieces that makes you think back to the days when Corum made the popular Bubble watches.
+I did get a chance to see this timepiece, up-close.
+Definitely one of those stand out pieces that make you think back to the days when Corum made the popular Bubble watches.
 Except this one demonstrates a much more advanced level of watchmaking know-how.
 It features Corum’s second in-house movement, the CO 007.
 It is reminiscent of Corum’s CO 113 caliber, which is used in the Golden Bridge.
 But the 007 is a totally new design.

 The movement runs at 4Hz or 28,800 vph, it is manually wound and features 21 jewels.
 The bridge is titanium with a satin-finish and engraved Corum logo.
 The barrel features a snailed finish.
 Four triangular casing clamps hold the movement in place.
 So when you look through the front of the watch, all you see is the movement, the hour and minutes hands, the bottom plates and the triangle casing clamps.
 There is no dial.
 Much like the Golden Bridge watch, but more contemporary.

 Limited to 750 timepieces worldwide.
 Go here for purchase information.